 The original design used a paired watershed technique to detect changes in streamflow due to watershed treatments.
 Treatments include 100% clearcut (WS 1, 6, and 10), patch cut with roads (WS 3), and shelterwood cut with follow-up overstory harvest and eventual thinning (WS 7).
 Watersheds 2, 8, and 9 are forested controls.
 With this technique a hydrologic variable in one watershed is compared with that in another watershed during a pretreatment or calibration preiod to establish a relationship between watersheds for that variable over a range of conditions.
 Then one watershed of a pair is treated or altered in some way by timber harvest activities, while the other remains an undisturbed control.
 Post-treatment measurements of the hydrologic variable are compared with a prediction of the variable based on the pretreatment relationship to evaluate changes caused by treatment.
 A control is paired with each logged watershed for sets WS 1, 2, 3 and WS 6, 7, 8 to form two pairs of watersheds.

-Nine watersheds within the Andrews are gauged to measure stream height or stage.
+Nine small watersheds within the Andrews are gaged and maintained to measure stream stage height by the USFS PNW Research station and the Andrews LTER program.
+Additionally, the Lookout Creek gaging station is maintained by the U.S. Geological Survey.
 The records of stage are converted to stream discharge by applying station-specific discharge rating curves.
 Historically, sites have been visited on a 3-week basis and "check sheets" guide the data collection and maintenance activities for the visit.
 Beginning with wateryear 1993, sites are visited on a weekly basis for a quick check, with the full check every 3 weeks.
 The instrumentation used to measure and record stream stage has changed through the years in response to changes in data collection technology, data management considerations, and end-user needs including the need for real-time distribution of data.
 Leopold-Stevens A-35 chart recorders were the primary collection mechanism from the beginning of record through WY 1998, although Fischer-Porter punched tape recorders were used in lieu of charts from 1967 to 1975.
 Stage height is currently measured with a Model 2 Stevens Instruments Position Analog Transmitter (PAT) recorders controlled by a data logger.
 Charts are still maintained to provide a visual backup record.
-The discharge measurement is re-initialized every visit to a reference measurement of stream height taken by a hook gage located in a stilling well, or in the case of Mack Creek, a tape measurement of water height in the flume and fish ladder.
-Radio telemetry is employed at WS 1,2,8,10, and Mack Creek to relay information to the base station at Andrews Headquarters on an hourly basis.
-Provisional data is available in near real-time on the Andrews webpage for the radio telemetry sites.
-Additionally, the Lookout Creek gaging station is maintained by the U.S. Geological Survey and satellite telemetry provides near real-time data on the USGS webpage.
-Records are maintained by the USGS but are also stored and available through the Andrews LTER.
+The discharge measurement is re-initialized every visit to a reference measurement of stream height taken by a hook gage located in an adjacent stilling well, or in the case of Mack Creek, tape measurements of water height in the flume and fish ladder.
+Radio telemetry was originally employed at WS 1, 2, 8, 10, and Mack Creek in the mid-1990s and now is employed at all sites to relay information to the base station at Andrews Headquarters on an hourly basis.
+Provisional data is available in near real-time on the Andrews webpage for these sites.
+Additionally, the Lookout Creek gaging station uses satellite telemetry to provide near real-time data on the USGS webpage.
+Lookout Creek records are maintained by the USGS but are also stored and available through the Andrews LTER.

 Streamflow is measured in broad-crested concrete trapezoidal flumes designed to withstand movement of large wood and located to minimize subsurface water leakage.
 Beginning in 1997, compound weirs are used at our gauging stations in the summer (all except Mack Creek).
 They are metal v-notch weir plates that are mounted to the existing trapezoidal flumes/weirs to increase measurement sensitivity during the low flow period.
 We remove the weirs in the winter to allow passage of debris and to measure flows beyond the range of the v-notch weirs.